aviram-shubeili/code-flow/.github/instructions/code-flow-copilot-instructions.instructions.md

 **Project Overview:**
 *   **Name:** CodeFlow
 *   **Description:** A centralized pull request tracking dashboard.
-*   **Primary Goal:** Serve as a learning project for web development (Next.js, TypeScript, Docker, Auth.js, PostgreSQL, etc.) and a portfolio piece.
+*   **Primary Goal:** Serve as a learning project for web development (Next.js, TypeScript, Docker, Auth.js, Drizzle ORM, PostgreSQL, etc.) and a portfolio piece.
 *   **Secondary Goal:** Potentially become a useful tool for the user's team.
 *   **User Role:** Actively developing, hands-on, and keen to understand the "why" behind suggestions.